danbev/learning-ai/notes/llm-chain.md

   29915, 29879, 297, 278, 3402, 390, 29950, 8132, 29899, 14633, 29899, 14633, 29889, 320, 29876, 9651, 1932, 1310,
   366, 817, 2472, 1048, 478, 5746, 10701, 29892, 390, 29950, 8132, 2472, 320, 29876, 9651...}
 ```
 Notice that the first token is 1 which is the bos token.
+At this point these
+tokens are just indexes into the models vocabulary and regardless of the
+sentence the same tokens will be used.
+So the token for bank might refer to a
+bank where we can deposit money or a river bank.

 Next we are creating a copy of the tokenized_input:
 ```console